-Education system in the Czech Republic
+Education System in the Czech Republic

 Education at state Primary and Secondary schools and Universities is free of charge if it is in the Czech language.
-Parents are asked to buy only some learning materials such as brushes, paints, adhesives and notepads, personal school equipment, trips, lunches and possibly also for accommodation.

 There are various choices of schooling approaches and some schools specialise: there are bilingual schools, Montessori and Waldorf schools, and schools specialising in sports, science or languages.
 The choice is wide.
 Private schools are usually paid.